BONUS: learn directory structure

 what is next?

-Would you like to see me make a Test Driven Development Environment
+If you have MacOS or already have Windows Subsystem for Linux installed then you can Click Here to see me make a Python Test Driven Development Environment